nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 ##### Prerequisites to Creativity

-The first is experience: You can’t do it unless you’ve done it!
+The first prerequisite to creativity is experience: You can’t do it unless you’ve done it!
 This seems like a paradox, but like recursion, you can’t call the function until you write it.
 Experience is iterative.
 You gain experience by gaining experience.

-The second prerequisite is personality.
+The second prerequisite to creativity is personality.
 The common personality traits of a creative person are:

 * Self-discipline